department-of-veterans-affairs/veteran-facing-services-tools/docs/00-index.md

 Vets.gov has a collection of components that make up the website.
 These components have a visual styleguide associated with them, as well as reviewed and refined code that drives them, and best practices for when to use them.
 Formation is a single source of documentation and truth for people looking to use the Vets.gov components.

-Formation’ purpose is to provide accepted guidance for:
+Formation’s purpose is to provide accepted guidance for:

 - code implementations for existing components
 - visual design for existing components